 Version numbers

-The associated version control numbering to identify changes (n) in S-100 and derived Product Specifications generally follow this format:
+The associated version control numbering to identify changes (n) in S-100 and derived Product Specifications generally follow this format (S-100 clause 12-3):

-New Editions denoted as n.0.0
+New Editions denoted as n.0.0.
+Each new edition approved at a single point in time shall increment n by 1.
+The clarification and revision version control numbers reset to 0.

-Revisions denoted as n.n.0
+Revisions denoted as n.n.0.
+Each revision or set of revisions approved at a single point in

-Clarifications denoted as n.n.n
+time increments n by 1.
+The clarification control number resets to 0.
+The edition control number does not change.

+Clarifications denoted as n.n.n.
+Each clarification or set of clarifications approved at a single point in time shall increment n by 1.
+The edition and revision control numbers do not change.

 The same format for versioning has also been adopted for other IHO S-100 related publications.

-The first two components of the version number must remain the same in all Product Specification components (documents, FC, PC, and schema) until a new Edition or Revision of the Product Specification is created.
+The first two components of the version number must remain the same in all Product Specification components (documents, FC, PC, and schema) until a new Edition or Revision of the Product Specification is created as indicated in Table A-6-2.

 FC/PC clarifications must always be backwards compatible with all datasets having the same edition and revision numbers.
 For catalogue (FC or PC) clarifications (2.1.1, 2.1.2 and so on) it is always the latest available clarification version with matching edition and revision numbers that should be used by application software, as the clarifications will always be backwards compatible.

-The “schema version” in a GML schema is the version attribute of the root schema element, this is distinct from the namespace which is indicated in the targetNamespace attribute.
+The “schema version” in a GML schema is the version attribute of the root schema element, this is distinct from the namespace which is indicated in the targetNamespace attribute (Figure A-6-1).